Case Study Reveals Impacts of Sea Level Rise on Airport Runway

 The only difference is that these two airports are inland with no tidal or sea-level factors and that the blistering was caused by vapour pressure from heavy and prolonged rainfall.

-Analysis of data collected in Funafuti airport showed that vapour pressure alone is not likely to cause blistering.
-Still, when it is occurring with either of the following events: rising water levels, tidal peaks, and rainstorms can generate enough pressure or ‘peaks’ under the pavement to cause heaving and blistering.
+Data collected at Funafuti airport were analysed, and it was found that vapour pressure alone is not likely to cause blistering.
+Still, when it occurs with either of the following events: rising water levels, tidal peaks, or rainstorms, it can generate enough pressure or ‘peaks’ under the pavement to cause heaving and blistering.

 What the case study recommends

-Given the unique location and problem of Funafuti airport, that being subjected to high tidal levels, these are possible solutions being offered:
+Given the unique location and problem of Funafuti airport, which is subjected to high tidal levels, these are possible solutions being offered:

-The pavement materials and pavement itself of the Funafuti airport are porous because it is of corral origin, so grouting for existing drainage paths is not advisable.
+The Funafuti airport’s pavement materials and pavement itself are porous because they are of corral origin, so grouting for existing drainage paths is not advisable.

-A water-tight surface like asphalt paving will not work because rising tides, water levels, and vapour pressure below it will be sufficient to lift the pavement, similar to what happened in Hongkong airport.
-The heaving of pavement can further cause secondary failures like vent holes, surface cracks and depression.
+A watertight surface like asphalt paving will not work because rising tides, water levels, and vapour pressure below it will be sufficient to lift the pavement, similar to what happened in Hong Kong airport.
+Pavement heaving can further cause secondary failures like vent holes, surface cracks, and depression.

-A mechanism to relieve pressure from beneath the surface must be provided, one that will have subsurface side drains to remove water from the pavement quickly.
+A mechanism to relieve pressure from beneath the surface must be provided, with subsurface side drains to remove water from the pavement quickly.

-It is further recommended to monitor the water table levels and vapour pressure.
-Also, to install a fish-bone type of drainage system using directional drilling technique without replacement of the current base course provided that the integrity of the base course is intact.
+It is further recommended that the water table levels and vapour pressure be monitored.
+Also, a fishbone drainage system using a directional drilling technique should be installed without replacing the current base course, provided that the integrity of the base course is intact.

-Lastly, more research is needed for developing low-cost permeable paving in situations where water-table fluctuations exist.
+Lastly, more research is needed to develop low-cost permeable paving when water-table fluctuations exist.

 To read the full report, CLICK on the link below: